pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/FAQ.md

 We actually feel that TCA complements SwiftUI quite well!
 The design of TCA has been heavily inspired by SwiftUI, and so you will find a lot of similarities:

 * TCA features can minimally and implicitly observe minimal state changes just as in SwiftUI, but one uses the ``ObservableState()`` macro to do so, which is like Swift's `@Observable`.
-We even [back ported](<doc:ObservationBackport>) Swift's observation tools so that they could be used with iOS 16 and earlier.
+We even [back-ported](<doc:ObservationBackport>) Swift's observation tools so that they could be used with iOS 16 and earlier.
 * One composes TCA features together much like one composes SwiftUI features, by implementing a ``Reducer/body-20w8t`` property and using result builder syntax.
 * Dependencies are declared using the [`@Dependency`](<doc:DependencyManagement>) property wrapper, which behaves much like SwiftUI's `@Environment` property wrapper, but it works outside of views.
 * The library's [state sharing](<doc:SharingState>) tools work a lot like SwiftUI's `@Binding` tool, but it works outside of views and it is 100% testable.

 We also feel that often TCA allows one to even more fully embrace some of the super powers of SwiftUI:

-- TCA apps are allowed to use Swift's observation tools with value types, whereas vanilla SwiftUI is limited to only reference types.
+* TCA apps are allowed to use Swift's observation tools with value types, whereas vanilla SwiftUI is limited to only reference types.
 The author of the observation proposal even intended for `@Observable` to work with value types but ultimately had to abandon it due to limitations of Swift.
-We are able to overcome those limitations thanks to the ``Store`` type.
+But we are able to overcome those limitations thanks to the ``Store`` type.
-- Navigation in TCA uses all of the same tools from vanilla SwiftUI, such as `sheet(item:)`, `popover(item:)`, and even `NavigationStack`.
+* Navigation in TCA uses all of the same tools from vanilla SwiftUI, such as `sheet(item:)`, `popover(item:)`, and even `NavigationStack`.
 But we also provide tools for [driving navigation](<doc:Navigation>) from more concise domains, such as enums and optionals.
-- TCA allows one to “hotswap” a feature’s logic and behavior for alternate versions, with essentially no extra work.
+* TCA allows one to “hot swap” a feature’s logic and behavior for alternate versions, with essentially no extra work.
 For example when showing a “placeholder” version of a UI using SwiftUI’s `redacted` API, you can [swap the feature’s logic](https://www.pointfree.co/collections/swiftui/redactions) for an “inert” version that does nothing when interacted with.
-- TCA features tend to be easier to view in Xcode previews because [dependencies are controlled](<doc:DependencyManagement>) from the beginning.
-There are many dependencies that don't work in previews (e.g. location managers), and some that are dangerous to use in previews (e.g. analytics clients), but one does not need to worry about that when controlling dependencies properly.
+* TCA features tend to be easier to view in Xcode previews because [dependencies are controlled](<doc:DependencyManagement>) from the beginning.
+There are many dependencies that don't work in previews (_e.g._ location managers), and some that are dangerous to use in previews (_e.g._ analytics clients), but one does not need to worry about that when controlling dependencies properly.
-- TCA features can be fully tested, including how dependencies execute and feed data back into the system, all without needing to run a UI test.
+* TCA features can be fully tested, including how dependencies execute and feed data back into the system, all without needing to run a UI test.

 And the more familiar you are with SwiftUI and its patterns, the better you will be able to leverage the Composable Architecture.
 We’ve never said that you must abandon SwiftUI in order to use TCA, and in fact we think the opposite is true!